DougAnderson444/js-did-hypns/README.md

 - [x] No payment
 - [x] Use existing accounts/assets/platforms

-Much of this meant it had to work in the browser, to ease adoption
+#1 No download: This meant it had to work in the browser, as everyone already has a browser downloaded

+#2 It had to work anonymously and without any server involvement to register or sign-up.

+#3 No payment.
+Why pay for hardware, processing, or storage when we all have phones, computers, and other hardware already at our disposal?
+Also, buyign cryptocurrency is a hassle, and a huge barrier to entry for most people.

+#4 Use existing accounts/platforms.
+To ease adoption, right along with using the browser, the system uses existing user-owner hardware and already installed software.

 ### HyperComponent

+To get the software to work in the browser, I needed a protocol that works peer to peer and automatically pins peers.
+The winner for mutable data is the Hyper Protocol.

-I developed a [Svelte HyperComponent](https://github.com/DougAnderson444/hyper-svelte-component) as well
+I developed a [Svelte HyperComponent](https://www.npmjs.com/package/hyper-svelte-component) as well since:

 > When using the Dat-SDK (Hyper-SDK) to create a Hyperdrive, you need to close it after you're done with it.